 “On a scale from 0-10, how likely are you to recommend us [company] to your friends or colleagues?”
 That’s the basic Net Promoter Score (NPS) question that many businesses today use to understand their overall customer satisfaction, based on their experiences.
 Because NPS is a single number that measures the overall experience, it’s nearly impossible to pinpoint which interaction(s) or touchpoint leaves a customer dissatisfied.
 In comes NPS Key Driver Analysis.

 NPS Key Driver Analysis identifies the determinants that have the biggest impact on your overall NPS.
-NPS has been widely adopted not just for its simplicity, but most importantly for its ability to quantitatively measure customer loyalty.
+NPS has been widely adopted not just for its simplicity but also for its ability to measure customer loyalty quantitatively.
 Before digging deeper, let’s make sure that we all understand how NPS is calculated.
 Based on a scale of one to 10, a customer falls into three categories.